 Music plays a prominent part in the life of Abingdon School.
 Over 400 pupils have instrumental tuition and are taught individually by a staff of 3 academic and some 36 instrumental teachers.
-Class music is part of the normal curriculum and music is studied by a relatively large number of boys for GCSE and A level examinations (currently 45 and 6 respectively).
+Class music is part of the normal curriculum and music is studied by a relatively large number of students for GCSE and A level examinations (currently 45 and 6 respectively).

 Instrumental tuition is offered in all the orchestral woodwind, brass, percussion and strings, together with piano, harp, saxophone, guitar (acoustic, electric and bass), drum kit, bagpipes and music technology.
-Individual singing lessons are also available, and candidates are prepared for choral and organ scholarships to Oxford and Cambridge – in recent years, a number of such awards have been won by boys at the school.
+Individual singing lessons are also available, and candidates are prepared for choral and organ scholarships to Oxford and Cambridge – in recent years, a number of such awards have been won by students at the school.

-Strong emphasis is placed on participation in the many Musical Activities at the School, which includes First Orchestra, Chamber Orchestra, Second Orchestra, Junior Strings, Symphonic Wind Band, Brass Band, Lower School Band, Big Band, Chapel Choir, Gospel Choir, Close harmony ensemble, Joint Choral Society and Chamber Choir (with St Helen’s School), and a large programme of chamber music for all instruments.
+Strong emphasis is placed on participation in the many Musical Activities at the School, which includes Symphony Orchestra, Chamber Orchestra, Sinfonia, Junior Strings, Symphonic Wind Band, Brass Band, Lower School Band, Big Band, Chapel Choir, Gospel Choir, Close harmony ensemble, Joint Choral Society and Chamber Choir (with St Helen and St Katharine School), and a large programme of chamber music for all instruments.
 The latter is a particularly strong and a prominent element in the department’s activity.
-A number of boys represent the school in the Oxfordshire County Youth and the Thames Vale Youth Orchestras and several boys have played recently in the National Children’s and Youth Orchestras and National Youth Jazz Orchestra.
+A number of pupils represent the school in the Oxfordshire County Youth and the Thames Vale Youth Orchestras and several boys have played recently in the National Children’s and Youth Orchestras and National Youth Jazz Orchestra.

 Further afield, the school’s orchestras and chamber ensembles have performed at the Oxfordshire Youth Prom, at London’s Royal Festival Hall in the National Festival of Music for Youth and at St John’s, Smith Square, in the National Schools’ Chamber Music Competition Finals.
-Frequently in the last 10 years the school has won prestigious places in the Finals Concert with senior boys playing trios by Mendelssohn, Brahms, Shostakovich, Glinka, Zemlinksy and Martinu and quintets and octets by Dvorak and Mendelssohn.
+Frequently in the last 10 years the school has won prestigious places in the Finals Concert with senior students playing trios by Mendelssohn, Brahms, Shostakovich, Glinka, Zemlinksy and Martinu and quintets and octets by Dvorak and Mendelssohn.